 To prevent the risk of non-related donors and recipients from getting an infection by COVID-19 while the Central Epidemic Command Center is still serving (before the risk of the infection is dismissed), the measures taken by BTCSCC are as follows:

-- To clarify the risk of infection on donors, BTCSCC will survey the donors at CT and Work Up stages.
+- To clarify the risk of infection on donors, BTCSCC will survey the donors at CT and Work Up sages.
 If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to the risk area, the donation process on the donors will be deferred for 2 to 3 weeks.
-The transplant centre will be notified once an ineligibility or deferral is determined.
+The TC will be notified once an ineligibility or deferral is determined.

-- At the donors’ work up stage, travel history of the donors will be revealed by the national health insurance system.
+At the donors’ work up stage, travel history of the donors will be revealed by the national health insurance system.
 The work up will be postponed once a related medical history, symptoms or any adverse sign on the donors’ chest imaging are observed.
-And the transplant centre will be notified as soon as possible.
+And the TC will be notified as soon as possible.

 - BTCSCC will survey the donors 14 days before the collections to determine if they are at the risk of a COVID-19 infection.

-- BTCSCC will also survey the donors 14 days after the collections to determine if the donors are at the risk of COVID-19 infection and notify the transplant centre as the supportive information for clinical purposes.
+BTCSCC will also survey the donors 14 days after the collections to determine if the donors are at the risk of COVID-19 infection and notify the TC as the supportive information for clinical purposes.

 Thailand Thai National Stem Cell Donor Registry - TSCDR (ION-8362)